lololem/diamants-collab/CONTRIBUTING.md

-# 🤝 Contributing to DIAMANTS V3
+# 🤝 Contributing to DIAMANTS

-Thank you for your interest in contributing to **DIAMANTS V3**!
+Thank you for your interest in contributing to **DIAMANTS**!
 This document provides guidelines for contributing to this PolyForm Noncommercial-licensed collaborative SLAM project.

 ## 📋 Table of Contents